 Following a rigorous road testing process each car is brought into the final stage of production – PDI (pre delivery inspection).
 Nestled within the light booth, a team of experts inspect every panel under natural light evaluation strips.
 The vehicle goes through a 3 stage polishing process resulting in a flawless finish.
 Interior is cleaned and all finishings polished to ensure the final product is delivered in immaculate condition.

-“Hand crafting sports cars in Malvern for 110 years.”
+“Hand crafting sports cars in Malvern for more than 110 years.”